twilio-labs/netlify-okta-auth/docs/production.md

 Use a password generator to generate a string of 64 characters (512 bits, [see this article](https://auth0.com/blog/brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts/)) and keep this somewhere safe.

-> 1Password is a good app to generate this string and it can also store it securely.
+> 1Password is a good app to generate this string, and it can also store it securely.
 There are many options here, just be sure the string you create is cryptographically random.

 For this guide, we will use `your-shared-secret` in place of the key that you generate.